MimicTester1307/arxiv_retriever/README.md

 want to quickly retrieve an ArXiv paper or keep abreast of latest research in their field without leaving their terminal/workstation.

-Although my current focus while building `arxiv_retriever` has been on the computer science archive, it can be easily used with categories from other areas on arxiv.
+Although my current focus while building `arxiv_retriever` is the computer science archive, it can be easily used with categories from other areas on arxiv, e.g., `math.CO`.

 # Features [more coming soon--see Notion page below for more info]
 - Fetches the most recent papers from ArXiv by specified categories